-With the advent of the FSRA in 2018, the FSCA has been given the explicit mandate of regulating and supervising the conduct of banks in relation to the provision of financial products and services.
+With the advent of the FSRA in 2018 the FSCA has been given the explicit mandate of regulating and supervising the conduct of banks.
 In order for the FSCA to meaningfully supervise the conduct of banks, there must be an enforceable market conduct regulatory framework against which the FSCA can measure conduct across the banking sector.
-As part of fulfilling the aforementioned mandate and bearing in mind the identified risks to fair customer outcomes in the sector as highlighted by the Jali Commission, the Diagnostic as well as the Financial Markets Review, the FSCA identified a critical and urgent need to develop a Conduct Standard for banks in order to enable it to begin directly supervise these institutions.
-The Conduct Standard is therefore the first step towards rolling out a comprehensive market conduct regulatory framework for the banking sector.
+As part of fulfilling the aforementioned mandate, and bearing in mind the identified risks to fair customer outcomes in the retail banking sector as highlighted by the Jali Commission and the Diagnostic, the FSCA identified a critical and urgent need to develop a Conduct Standard for banks in order to enable it to begin directly supervise these institutions.
+The draft Conduct Standard is therefore the first step towards rolling out a comprehensive market conduct regulatory framework for the banking sector.